SSDP-Dev/ssdp-labs/README.md

 on Ubuntu 18.04, so if you can get a machine running that, you'll likely run into the fewest stumbling blocks.

+### Step 1

-1. Sign up and/or log in to a [Digital Ocean](https://www.digitalocean.com/) account.
+Sign up and/or log in to a [Digital Ocean](https://www.digitalocean.com/) account.

+### Step 2

-2. Create a new project or open an existing project you intend to use for this deployment. *Digital Ocean project management may change, and you should refer to their docs for help if you need it.*
+Create a new project or open an existing project you intend to use for this deployment. *Digital Ocean project management may change, and you should refer to their docs for help if you need it.*